PetLucy/LunaHR-Linux/README.md

 <img src="lunahr.png" width="200" height="200" />

 This fork is to port [ImLunaUwU](https://github.com/ImLunaUwU)'s [LunaHR](https://github.com/ImLunaUwU/LunaHR) to Linux.<br/>
-This allows us to use and create vrchat avatars with LunaHR assets while on Linux.<br/>
+This allows using VRChat avatars with LunaHR assets while on Linux.<br/>

 ### Polar H10 devices are supported via direct bluetooth connection
 ### Pulsoid devices are also supported